oamlnerds/oamlnerds.github.io/entertainment.md

 ANGELA RECOMENDS:

-* Found, the missing, for ages 8 and up
+* Found, the missing, for ages 9 and up
-* Nathan Hales Hazardous tales for ages 8 and up
+* Nathan Hales Hazardous tales, One Dead Spy, for ages 8 and up

+Ask Angela About These Books!

+* * *